Whiteknight/Rosella/libraries/test.md

 The `Rosella.Test` namespace contains the `test` function, which is a facade over some of the more complex and configurable portions of the library.
 For most general-case usages, use the `test` function to execute a test class.

+Most test files will start with something similar to the following preamble:

+    Rosella::Test::test(My::Test::Class);
+    class My::Test::Class {
+        ...
+    }

+The first argument to the `test` function is the type from which to extract methods.
+This is the only required parameter.
+There are a number of optional named parameters which can be provided to change certain aspects of the library.

+* `context`: The object to use as the TestContext for the tests.
+This value will be available in the `context` or `$!context` attributes from inside the running test.
+If this parameter is not provided, this will be an instance of `Rosella.Test.TestContext`.
+* `testcase_type`: The type of object to use for each individual test.
+By default this will be `Rosella.Test.TestCase`.
+This can be changed, although it is not recommended for most usages.
+If you do need to make something different, you should use a subclass of TestCase (not an arbitrary stand-in) and should read the special notes about TestCase and its peculiarities.
+* `suite_type`: You can specify a different type of object to use as the Suite.
+By default this is `Rosella.Test.Suite`.
+Suites control the running of tests.
+A common reason to provide a custom subclass of Suite would be to introduce a specific test ordering (or shuffling).

 ### Assert